1280px/1280px/README.md

 ### ✨ Personal website: https://1280px.github.io/
-_Project overview, about and contact info can be found here!_
+_Projects overview, about and contact info can be found here!_

 <!--
 **1280px/1280px** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.